You Don’t Have to Be Fearless. Just Curious.

 Do I need climbing experience?

 Not at all.
 I'll teach you everything you need to know.
-Most first-timers are amazed at what they can do on their first day.
+Everyone can start at a level comfortable for them.
+Most first-timers are amazed at what they can do on their first day!

 Is outdoor climbing dangerous?